Deep Tissue vs. Sports Massage: Know Which One You Need

 So, Which Massage Is Better?

 Is that not just a great question, which massage is better?
 Deep tissue and sports massages are fantastic; I hope you can agree.
-But like in most choices in life, it depends on what you want to accomplish with your message.
+But, like in most choices in life, it depends on what you want to accomplish with your message.

-On the one hand, a sports massage might be the way to go if you are an active person who is either training for the next Vancouver BMO marathon or just pulled your hamstring from an intense bike around Stanley Park.
-However, if you want a more effective treatment for chronic pain or chronic tension, then a deep tissue massage might be the thing for you.
+However, if you want a more effective treatment for chronic pain or tension, a deep tissue massage might be the right choice.
 In the end, though, these massages can help you feel better and live a pain-free life.
 The benefits go hand in hand.

-So, to answer your question, the better massage is the one you get based on your particular needs.
-A deep tissue massage is excellent for people with pain in their muscles and joints, but it can be painful for those who have never had a deep tissue massage.
-Sports massages are great for people looking to loosen up their muscles and joints and help them with any injuries they might be experiencing or might be interested in preventing.
+So, to answer your question, the better massage is the one tailored to your particular needs.
+A deep tissue massage is excellent for people with muscle and joint pain, but it can be painful for those who have never had one.

 Let us try to conclude it with a summary to help in understanding the differences between the two:

-Sports Massage Therapy
+What Makes Sports Massage Therapy Better

 • Focus on smaller areas of the body with minor to chronic injuries.